amirkdv/sphinxcontrib-wiki/README.rst

 external documentation files to be broken down to sections and placed in docstrings for corresponding portions of code.

-To get started, install the package via PyPI_ and follow the documentation_ and sample usage in the tests_ directory.
+To get started, install the package via PyPI_, follow the docs_ and sample usage in the tests_ directory.

 .. _PyPi: https://pypi.python.org/pypi/sphinxcontrib-wiki/